RedisAI/financial-news/README.md

 Monitor the logs

-Look out for the link to launch jupyter on your local machine
+Look out for the link to launch jupyter on your local machine Open a browser to this link

 ![Check the link at the bottom of the screen](./data/screenshot.png)

-Open a browser to this link
+Then open the "GettingStarted" notebook

 ![Open Getting Started Notebook](./data/screenshot2.png)